-Would you like a deep cut on your fingers or scissors that will never cut again?
-It seems like these are your options when learning how to cut aluminum cans for crafts.
+When learning how to cut aluminum cans for crafts, the key is to take things safely and steadily!
 Fortunately, there are safer, more efficient ways to cut cans than with that pair of bargain scissors at the bottom of your junk drawer.

 In this article, I’m going to give you a guide on how to cut soda and tin cans at home with minimum risk to your skin.